US prepares to evacuate some embassy staff, families from Niger | Law-Order

 The official added that the U.S. personnel would be moved out of Niger by aircraft chartered by the State Department and military aircraft would not be used.
 Politico first reported the news.

+State Department Spokesperson Matthew Miller did not confirm that staff would be evacuated, but said Washington was monitoring events on the ground and would prioritize the safety of U.S. citizens and government personnel.
+"The U.S. embassy in Niamey is open and we intend for it to remain open," Miller told a press briefing.
+"We remain committed to the people of Niger and our relationship with the people of Niger, and we remain diplomatically engaged at the highest levels.
+That's something that will continue."

 France, the United States, Germany and Italy have troops in Niger on counterinsurgency and training missions, helping the army to fight groups linked to al Qaeda and Islamic State.
-France and Italy are evacuating European citizens from Niger and the first military planes carrying European nationals landed in Paris and Rome on Wednesday.
+France and Italy are evacuating European citizens from Niger.

 At the time, the Biden administration said U.S. military aircraft were not required to evacuate citizens since there was enough space on aircraft from other countries flying in and out of the country.